Neural network tokamak equilibria with incompressible flows: Results

 For $G_1=G_2=0$ analytic solutions to $\Rc=0$ have been found in Ref. \onlinecite{Atanasiu2004}, while for the more general case $G_1,G_2\neq 0$, we derived in Ref. \onlinecite{Kaltsas2019c} a general analytic solution of the form:

-where $f_n(r)$ are determined upon using the Frobenius method applied on the regular singular point $r=0$.
-We showed that, keeping sufficiently large number of terms, when truncating the various power series which are involved in this analytic solution, the GGSE is satisfied up to machine precision (see Ref. \onlinecite{Kaltsas2019c} for details).
+where $f_n(r)$ are determined using the Frobenius method applied for the regular singular point $r=0$.
+We showed that, keeping sufficiently large numbers of terms, when truncating the various power series involved in this analytic solution, the GGSE is satisfied up to machine precision (see Ref. \onlinecite{Kaltsas2019c} for details).

-Here, we constructed a linear, neural network equilibrium which is computed upon minimizing the losses \eqref{loss_inner}, \eqref{loss_boundary}.
-The geometric and profile parametric values that have been used, correspond to the particular analytic equilibrium of Ref. \onlinecite{Kaltsas2019c}.
-The training history of the network is shown Fig. \ref{fig1_lin}, while the resulting magnetic configuration is similar to the Solovev equilibrium.
-Also, the neural network solution is benchmarked against the analytic solution Eq. \eqref{analytic} (Fig. \ref{fig3_lin}) as done previously for the Solovev solution.
-The high degree of agreement between the two solutions was confirmed for several choices of the free parameters.
+Here, we compute a linear neural network equilibrium upon minimizing the losses \eqref{loss_inner}, \eqref{loss_boundary}.
+The geometric and profile parametric values that have been used correspond to the particular analytic equilibrium of Ref. \onlinecite{Kaltsas2019c}.
+The training history of the network is shown in Fig. \ref{fig1_lin}, while the resulting magnetic configuration is similar to the Solovev equilibrium.
+In addition, the neural network solution is benchmarked against the analytic solution Eq. \eqref{analytic} (Fig. \ref{fig3_lin}) as done previously for the Solovev solution.
+The high degree of agreement between the two solutions was confirmed for several choices of free parameters.